harishbommakanti/Weather-Prediction/README.md

     - Model initially is trained over true, observed data (hourly data over past 5 days).
     - Since `AutoReg` predicts the next timestep in the future, for each timestep in the next 48 hours, the model would predict a new temperature.
     - Then, the model would treat each new temperature as ground truth data, which allows multi-step forecasting over the next 48 hours.
+- Also draws another graph of the OpenWeather forecast over the next 48 hours which should definitely be more informed than my user created model.
 - Produces a styled matplotlib graph of the results.